Adjustable Gastric Band Surgery

 Approved by the FDA in June 2001, laparoscopic adjustable gastric band surgery is the safest, least invasive, and only adjustable surgical treatment for morbid obesity in the United States.
 It induces weight loss by reducing the capacity of the stomach, which restricts the amount of food that can be consumed.

-Since its clinical introduction in 1993, over 200,000 laparoscopic adjustable gastric band procedures have been performed around the world.
+Since its clinical introduction in 1993, more than 200,000 weight loss band surgery procedures have been performed around the world.

 - Least invasive surgical option